keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

    `Start-ADSyncSyncCycle`

-4. Note: It will take approximately 5-10 minutes.
+4. To check, run the following (it will take approximately 5-10 minutes):

-   To check, run:

    `\$gmb = get-mailbox -Resultsize Unlimited \| ?{\$\_.Name -match \'ctantest\'}`